 A company’s fortunes can be won or lost in a single day.
 An entire industry, however, is unlikely to collapse overnight.

-HMMJ ETF Stock Characteristics
+HMLSF ETF Characteristics

 What makes this ETF so strong is that it has the heft to bear market slides and it has a fairly comprehensive portfolio that promises a good level of exposure to both the more solid marijuana companies and the ones prone to volatility.
 This allows investors the chance for massive gains that the industry is known for, with a fraction of the risk.